tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 you will have to do run a magical script to fix that for you (I keep wondering how it works :/).

-Finally, you can't standby the system.
+Finally, you can't put the system on standby (sleep).
 I am not sure what happens but it would seems that there is an unexpected power issue when the system resumes from standby and it panics when there is no GPU  powered/connected (yet).
 There is a chance that this might not happen if the eGPU is connected to M2 port that support hot plugging.

 ### Power Issues
 This specific ADT-Link device had [some trouble](https://egpu.io/forums/expresscard-mpcie-m-2-adapters/mpcieecngff-m2-resolving-detection-bootup-and-stability-problems/) running  RTX 2080 Ti.
 On some specific heavy loads (e.g. Firestrike or Deep Learning tasks) the eGPU would just disconnect and (sometimes) crash your system.
 Not cool.
-Apparently, this is a know problem and the mitigation is as follows
+Apparently, this is a known problem and the mitigation is as follows:

 > This can be either a PSU or video card stability issue with the factory settings which may be clocked beyond what the components can handle.
 For the latter, downclock your video card by 15% - core/mem/target power using > MSI Afterburner.
 If the problem persists, then swap your PSU for a known good one and test again.